YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Multithreading/README.md

 ## Multithreading

+- In C#, the Thread class is used to create threads.
+- Thread class also **allows us to set the priority of a thread**.
+- The Thread class in C# also provides the current state of a thread.
+- The Thread class in C# is a sealed class, so it **cannot be inherited**.

 By default, every process has at least one thread that is responsible for executing the application code and that thread is called Main Thread.
 So, every application by default is a **single-threaded application**.